-Total expenses in all categories were approximately \$7.9 million, which is an increase over 2015 of 2.51%.
-Police and Public Works are the largest expenses accounting for spending of approximately \$5.4 million.
-The increases in expenses in these areas is primarily contractual salary increases but also include an increased paving project plan.
-Savings in other areas accounted for the overall increase remaining low.
-Careful budgeting and fiscal prudence helped to hold this increase to a minimum.
+Total expenses in all categories were approximately \$8.2 million, which is an increase over 2016 of 3.64%.
+Police and Public Works are the largest expenses accounting for spending of approximately \$5.9 million.
+The increases in expenses in these areas is primarily contractual salary increases but also include an increased paving project plan as well as additional capital investments.
+Savings in other areas accounted for the overall increase remaining with budget constraints.
+Careful budgeting and fiscal prudence helped to hold this increase within revenues received.